-Medical necessity shall be determined by the Medical Director, licensed physician, or LPHA.
-After establishing a DSM-V diagnosis, the diagnosing professional shall apply ASAM criteria to determine the appropriate level of care for placement.

-- ii.
-Medical necessity for adults age twenty-one (21) and over is determined by the following: - The individual has at least one (1) substancerelated diagnosis from the DSM-V, excluding tobacco-related disorders. - The individual meets the ASAM Criteria definition of medical necessity to receive services. - iii.
-Medical necessity for youth and adults under the age of twenty-one (21) is determined by the following: - 1) The individual is assessed to be at risk for developing a substance use disorder, and - The individual meets the ASAM Criteria definition of medical necessity for adolescent services. - iv.
+- Medical necessity shall be determined by the Medical Director or LPHA.
+After establishing a DSM-5 diagnosis, the diagnosing professional shall apply ASAM criteria to determine the appropriate level of care for placement. - ii.
+Medical necessity for adults age twenty-one (21) and over is determined by the following: - 1) The individual has at least one (1) substancerelated diagnosis from the DSM-5, excluding tobacco-related disorders. - The individual meets the ASAM Criteria definition of medical necessity to receive services. - iii.
+Medical necessity for youth and adults under the age of twenty-one (21) is determined by the following: - 1) The individual is assessed to be at risk for developing a substance use disorder, and - 2) The individual meets the ASAM Criteria definition of medical necessity for adolescent services.

+- iv.
 Medical necessity shall be re-evaluated and redetermined at each Treatment Plan update, each Level of Care change, and at least once every six (6) months for the duration of treatment services. - Narcotic Treatment Programs/Opioid Treatment Programs shall re-evaluate and re-determine medical necessity at least annually for the duration of treatment services.

-14. Timely Access to Service
+12. Timely Access to Service

-- Contractor shall deliver the client's first appointment for outpatient or intensive outpatient services within ten (10) calendar days of the initial request. - Contractor shall deliver the client's first appointment for residential services within three (3) calendar days of the initial request. - i.
-Interim services shall be provided to injection drug using and perinatal services-eligible clients when residential services are not immediately available.

-- Contractor shall ensure that a client experiencing a medical or psychiatric emergency will be transported to the nearest hospital for treatment. - d.
+- a.
+Contractor shall deliver the client's first appointment for outpatient, intensive outpatient or residential services within ten (10) calendar days of the initial request, presuming the client meets medical necessity criteria. - i.
+Interim services shall be provided to injection drug using and perinatal services-eligible clients when services are not immediately available, including outpatient or intensive outpatient services. - b.
+Contractor shall deliver the client's first appointment for urgent services within seventy-two (72) hours of the initial request, presuming the client meets medical necessity criteria. - i.
+Interim services shall be provided to injection drug using and perinatal services-eligible clients when services are not immediately available, including outpatient or intensive outpatient services. - c.
+Contractor shall deliver the client's first appointment for NTP or MAT services within twenty-four (24) hours of the initial request, presuming the client meets medical necessity criteria. - d.
+Contractor shall ensure that a client experiencing a medical or psychiatric emergency will be transported to the nearest hospital for treatment. - e.
 Contractor shall advise clients in the program of the County's twenty-four (24) hour on-call Access Call Center.
-Contractor shall advise clients how to receive treatment or other covered services after hours, weekends and holidays. - e.
+Contractor shall advise clients how to receive treatment or other covered services after hours, weekends and holidays. - f.
 Contractor's hours of operation shall be no less than the hours of operation to non-Medi-Cal clients.

-15. Coordination of Care
+13. Coordination of Care

 Contractor shall provide coordination of client care.
-Initial care coordination may be provided by the BHRS Residential Treatment Authorization Team (RTX), Whole Person Care (WPC) or Integrated Medication Assisted Treatment Team (IMAT).
-Once a client is enrolled in and connected to the SUD treatment program, care coordination will be transferred to Contractor.
+Initial care coordination may be provided by the BHRS Residential Treatment Authorization Team (RTX), Service Connect, Pathways, Primary Care Interface (PCI), Whole Person Care (WPC) or Integrated Medication Assisted Treatment Team (IMAT).
+Once a client is enrolled in and connected to the SUD treatment program, care coordination may be transferred to the Contractor.
+The Contractor shall continue to coordinate care with any assigned BHRS Case Manager or Counselor/Clinician.
 Care coordination responsibilities will comply with those identified in the BHRS DMC-ODS Implementation Plan.